 This holistic view that good farming is synonymous with good welfare is particularly apparent in B+LNZ's considerable investment in research into stock genetics.
-B+LNZ directs significant resources towards research into:
+In addition, recent years have seen B+LNZ (or it predecessors) direct significant resources towards research into:

 - Reducing the impacts of internal parasites

+- The epidemiology, pathogenicity and management of Johne's disease

+- Developing / assessing objective measures of animal welfare

 - Lamb survival

-- · Calf rearing
+- Calf rearing

 - Managing stress in cattle pre-slaughter

-- Management of bearings, facial eczema, pneumonia, footrot and flystrike in sheep
+- Management of bearings, facial eczema, pneumonia, footrot and flystrike in sheep.

-- The value of shade and shelter

-- The utility and application of pain relief during husbandry procedures